Achyut-sudo/FrontalLobe/NueralNetwork.md

 **layer indexing for a NueralNetwork object starts from zero**

 Parameters
-- layerNumber
+- layerNumber : int

         index of the desired layer

 Example
 ```